metro-laptop/specifications/section.34.42.01.md

-A. Design, furnish, install, test, and commission All PTC (E-ATC) and CTC system requirements and associated Road Crossing warning system revisions and other works required to fully integrate the “track upgrades” between West Kramer and West Serta. into CMTA’s existing CTC/EATC system and as described herein. and will not be considered complete until final acceptance from CMTA and compliant with the US Federal Railroad Administration (FRA).
+A. Design, furnish, install, test, and commission All PTC (E-ATC) and CTC system requirements and associated Road Crossing warning system revisions and other works required to fully integrate the track upgrades between West Kramer and West Serta. into CMTA’s existing CTC/EATC system and as described herein. and will not be considered complete until final acceptance from CMTA and compliant with the US Federal Railroad Administration (FRA).